Ntokozof/GADS-Community-Project/README.md

 # NOTE!

-To search for the movie, simply just type the name and press the search button. (e.g Joker)
+To search for the movie, simply just type the name and press the search button. (e.g Joker) i.e type the name of the movie in the seach bar the click seach.
+From the list of movies select the one you world like to get more infomation about.

 # Follow the below example